apptentive/apptentive-ios/README.md

 App Rating Flow
 ---------------
 `ApptentiveConnect` now provides an app rating flow similar to other projects such as [appirator](https://github.com/arashpayan/appirater).
+This uses the number of launches of your application, the amount of time users have been using it, and the number of significant events the user has completed (for example, levels passed) to determine when to display a ratings dialog.

 To use it, add the `ATAppRatingFlow.h` header file to your project.

 Then, at startup, instantiate a shared `ATAppRatingFlow` object with your iTunes app ID (see "Finding Your iTunes App ID" below):